sppawlik/newsletter-v01/newsletter/instructions/instructions.md

 ### 2. Newsletter Preview

 - **Generate Newsletter**: A "Generate Newsletter" button that opens a new full-screen browser tab displaying the newsletter preview.
 - **Preview Content**: Show the selected articles summaries in the newsletter format.
+The newsletter is fetch from the API.

 ## User Interface Design